n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googleslides.md

+---
+title: Google Slides node - n8n Documentation
+description: Documentation for the Google Slides node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Google Slides

 The Google Slides node allows you to automate work in Google Slides, and integrate Google Slides with other applications. n8n has built-in support for a wide range of Google Slides features, including creating presentations, and getting pages.